 The initiatives have to be presented by a committee of seven people, each from a different EU country.
-Once an initiative is registered, the organisers have one year to gather one million signatures in support of it.
-Endorsements also have to come from at least seven EU states, with a minimum amount of signatures in each of them.
+Once an initiative is registered, the organisers have one year to gather one million signatures supporting it.
+Endorsements also have to come from at least seven EU states, with a minimum amount of signatures in each country.
 If the target is achieved, the European Commission has to respond.

 The organisers of the “Permanent European Union citizenship” initiative argue that Brexit will strip millions of British citizens of their EU rights.
 They call on the European Commission to prevent this from happening and find ways to assure people in Europe that EU citizenship is permanent.
 The same group previously launched an action to retain EU citizenship for British nationals, but did not reach the million mark.

 “People who have enacted their European Union citizenship by moving to live and work in other member states have discovered a risk that they didn’t know existed prior to Brexit.
 To build EU citizenship on firm foundations, that risk has to be removed.
 That’s why we decided to follow the ‘Retaining European Citizenship’ ECI with a new one which we hope will convince EU citizens throughout the European Union to consider endorsing,” said the organiser, Tony Simpson.

 Our new ECI, Permanent EU Citizenship, is approved and will be registered on 23 July.
 Please watch this space.

 — EU Citizenship 2017 #FBPE (@EUCitizen2017) July 18, 2018

 Conceived initially by Italy and Austria to enable direct participation in the activities of the European Union, European citizens’ initiatives have raised doubts on their effectiveness.
 Seventy have been attempted since the instrument was launched, in 2012, but only four gathered one million signatures and none of them resulted in new law.
 The EU is currently discussing how to simplify the tool.